kaiomurz/mlflow-framework/README.md

 The user can supply through a YAML file the following:
 - URI of data set and ML Flow tracking server
 - names of training/cross-validation functions for various models stored in a designated file
-- locations of cleaning feature extraction scripts for various models
+- names of cleaning feature extraction scripts for various models
 - training parameters/hyperparameters for various models
 - the metric on which to pick best model, etc.